Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 \subsubsection{MCMC convergence}

 As in the simulation study, we run three MCMC chains and assess convergence using the $\hat{R}$ convergence criterion proposed in \citet{vehtari2019rank}.
-We again consider convergence to have been achieved if $\hat{R}\leq1.2$ for all of the $\gamma$ and $\xi$ variables.
-We find that 10,000 burn-in followed by 10,000 samples (20,000 total generations) is enough to guarantee convergence in the real dataset.
+We again aim for $\hat{R}\leq1.01$ for all of the $\gamma$ and $\xi$ variables as a cutoff value that signifies convergence.
+We are not able to achieve this value, but we find that \revision{100,000} burn-in followed by \revision{100,000} samples (\revision{200,000} total generations) give us $\hat{R}(\xi)\leq 1.02$ and $\hat{R}(\gamma) \leq 1.017$.
+We accept this as reasonable evidence of convergence.